LordEidi/fennel.js/README.md

 *./well-known* URLs and the chat between your client and **Fennel**.

+## Test cases ##

+There are a few test cases to check the working of **Fennel**.
+Make sure to

+- run "npm install -g tape" to install needed dependencies.
+- run an instance of **Fennel**.
+- check your configuration, especially the test user and password.

 ## Contribution ##

 If you happen to know how to write JavaScript, documentation or can help out with something else, drop us a note at *contact at swordlord dot com*.
 As more